surge-synthesizer/surge-synthesizer.github.io/nightly.md

 Beta should work in the 1.9 production release (the one exception here is we may still make some tweaks to the Ensemble effect parameters in one or two cases).

-Testing the beta is how the release get good, and we welcome your feedback either on github or on discord.
+You all testing the beta is how the release gets good though!
+We need and welcome your feedback either on github or on discord.
 And even though the Beta is in pretty good shape, it may still have bugs.
 Please be careful, use a limiter, don't use in-ear headphones when experimenting, and so forth, in case we have made a DSP error and you run across it.